kamal-manchanda/krikey-data-challenge/Part 2/README.md

 ![Alt text](../data/cr_nr.png?raw=true "Title")

-~40% of the videos have less than 85% completion/video
+~40% of the videos have less than 88% avg completion/video

 Correlation of watch time with completion rate: